samuelsimoes/samuelsimoes.github.com/_posts/2016-02-01-facebook-flux-and-mvc.markdown

 I like Flux, but I think it can be a little more simple and still reliable, to this we'll break some Flux rules and it will look like the MVC that you are familiar on your backend framework instead of "front-end MVC" out there.

-If you are already yelling "you got everything wrong, Flux isn't MVC", "it's huge backstep", "MVC is totally broke" or something like this you can stop the reading here.
+If you are already yelling "you got everything wrong, Flux isn't MVC", "it's huge backstep", "MVC is totally broken" or something like this you can stop the reading here.

 If you still here I already have put this "pattern" on production apps that I collaborate and other open source projects (like [Chrome Basecamp Notifier](https://github.com/samuelsimoes/chrome-basecamp-notifier)) and it performs really well and of course we have a [ToDo MVC using this](https://github.com/samuelsimoes/todomvc-fluxo).